beachcomber Architecture

 Step 6: Failure backoff check

 Before launching, the scheduler checks failure_counts.
-If the provider has failed 3+ consecutive times and is within its exponential backoff window (1s, 2s, 4s, ..., 60s), execution is skipped.
+If the provider has exceeded its failure threshold (failure_reattempts, default 3) and is within its exponential backoff window (starting at failure_backoff_interval, doubling for 4 levels), execution is skipped.
+Both values are configurable globally in [lifecycle] and per-provider in [providers.<name>].

 Step 7: spawn_blocking

-The scheduler clones Arc<dyn Provider> from the registry and calls:
+The scheduler clones Arc<dyn Source> for the matching source and calls:

 tokio::spawn(async move {